In Stock

 Fertilising

-Apply a balanced fertiliser in early spring each year to support strong cane and fruit growth.
+Apply a complete fertiliser in early spring each year to support strong cane and fruit growth.
 A lighter application in late spring or early summer can further aid fruiting.
 Avoid overfeeding, which encourages excessive leaf growth over fruit.

 Mulching